Prenatal nutrition: Low Birth Weight

-High birth weight
+High Birth Weight

 Research shows that when birth weights of infants are greater than the 90th percentile of the growth chart for babies of the same gestational age, they are considered large for gestational age or LGA.
-This indicates that these babies are weighing more than 90% of babies of the same gestational age.
+This is known as macrosomia, indicating the baby weighs more than 90% of others at the same gestational age.

 Many factors account for LGA babies, including genetics and excessive nutrient supply.
 It seems that a common factor for LGA babies is whether or not the mother has diabetes when she is pregnant.
-An indicator for excessive growth, regardless of gestational age, is the appearance of macrosomia.
-Many complications are observed for LGA babies and their mothers.
-A longer delivery time may be expected since it is a difficult birth.
-The infant would likely suffer hypoglycemia (low glucose level in the blood) after birth.
-The infant would also have difficulty breathing.

-There might be a need for early delivery if the baby gets too big and perhaps Caesarean section would be needed.
-Since the baby is bigger, there's a higher chance of injury when coming out of the mother's body.
-To increase the blood glucose level in blood, a glucose/water solution can be offered to the infant.
+There are many complications associated with mothers who deliver LGA babies, and excessive growth increases the changes of an early delivery and Caesarean section.
+Post-birth, the infant is at a higher risk of hypoglycemia (low glucose levels in the blood) and difficulty breathing.

-There are ways to help prevent LGA babies.
-It is necessary to monitor fetal growth and perform pregnancy examinations to determine health status and detect any possibility of unrecognized diabetes.
-For diabetic mothers, careful management of diabetes during pregnancy period would be helpful in terms of lowering some of the risks of LGA.
+To avoid excessive fetal growth, it's important mother's attend regular check-ups with their obstetrician to track their health status and detect signs of gestational diabetes.
+For diabetic mothers, careful management of diabetes during pregnancy period will also lower the risk of birthing a LGA baby.

-Points to consider

-The goal of pregnancy is to have a healthy baby.
-Maintaining healthy and steady weight gain during pregnancy promotes overall health and reduces the incidence of prenatal morbidity and mortality.
-This, in turn, has a positive effect on the baby's health.

-Since conditions during pregnancy will have long-term effects on adult health, "moderation" should be considered for both dietary and physical activity recommendations.
-Most importantly, the total recommended pregnancy weight gain depends on pre-pregnant body weight, and weight issues should be addressed before pregnancy.

 Research

-Malnutrition and the placenta
+Malnutrition and the Placenta

 The placenta may adapt to maternal malnutrition in an effort to support fetal development and protect against adverse nutritional exposures.
 In pregnant mice, undernutrition and high fat diets have been shown to alter both placental size and structure, including the expression of key transport systems.
 Placentae from mothers fed a high fat diet appeared to adapt to excessive nutrient supply, while placentae from undernourished mothers were less mature with impaired transport.
 These placental adaptations could help to explain why offspring from malnourished pregnancies experience altered growth.